choria-io/website/docs/content/development/server/config_mutator/_index.md

 	if fileExistNonZero(cfg.Choria.FileSecurityCertificate) && fileExistNonZero(cfg.Choria.FileSecurityKey) && fileExistNonZero(cfg.Choria.FileSecurityCA) {
         log.Info("Enabling protocol security since all SSL configuration paths exist")

-        // these adjust the build glads, they are always strings as they are setable from the CLI protocol.Secure = "true"
+        // These adjust the build flags, they are always strings as they are setable from the CLI protocol.Secure = "true"
         build.TLS = "true"
 	}